 Pavement thickness and compressive strength are to be determined from cores extracted from the pavement.
 The same core will be used to determine the pavement thickness and the compressive strength.
 Pavement thickness is determined by measuring the core in accordance with AASHTO T 148.
 After determining the pavement thickness, the core is sawed to a length/diameter (l/d) ratio of 2.0 and capped in accordance with AASHTO T 231.
 After 28 days, the compressive strength of the core will be tested in accordance with AASHTO T 22.
 Quality Assurance cores may be tested either by the Quality Assurance Inspector, using district equipment, or by the Central Laboratory.
 Quality Assurance cores will not to be tested using Quality Control testing equipment.
 Quality Control cores shall not be tested using Quality Assurance testing equipment.

 502.2.4.1 Sampling Cores

 Cores shall not be taken until the concrete has attained a compressive strength of 3,000 psi.
 The location of Quality Control and Quality Assurance cores shall be determined using random sampling procedures in accordance with ASTM D 3665.
 The engineer will be responsible for determining the sample locations.
 In no case should the contractor be permitted to determine random sample locations of Quality Control cores.
 All cores shall be sampled in accordance with AASHTO T 24.
 Quality Assurance cores will be extracted by the contractor and provided to the Quality Assurance Inspector for evaluation.
-The district will need to establish procedures for maintaining the chain of custody of extracted cores.
+The QA inspector should maintain possession of the QA core from the time of extraction till it is tested.

 502.2.4.2 Handling Cores